Next time you have a gut feeling about something, pay attention to it. That is your second brain talking to you.

 This complex mix of cells then sends signals to the brain and affects our behavior including even our food choices, how we feel, and what we term as our gut feelings/reactions.

-In turn, the brain sends its own messages to the gut and the back and forth in turn affecting the messages the gut sends back to the brain.
+In turn, the brain sends its own messages to the gut, and the back and forth in turn affects the messages the gut sends back to the brain.

-One other crucial element is that maternal diet, gut health, and low-grade inflammation during pregnancy also affects fetus brain health and development.
+One other crucial element is that maternal diet, gut health, and low-grade inflammation during pregnancy also affect fetus brain health and development.

 And research has shown that a full-blown inflammation is likely to cause illnesses such as autism, and schizophrenia and that gut microbes produce metabolites that influence brain development.